Mexico Travel Warning

 Below is a state-by-state assessment of security conditions throughout Mexico.
 Travelers should be mindful that even if no advisories are in effect for a given state, crime and violence can still occur.
 For general information about travel and other conditions in Mexico, see our Country Specific Information.

 Baja California: Tijuana, Rosarito, Ensenada and Mexicali are major cities/travel destinations in the state of Baja California - Exercise caution in the northern state of Baja California, particularly at night.
-Criminal activity along highways is a continuing security concern.
-According to the Baja State Secretariat for Public Security, from January to October 2014 Tijuana and Rosarito experienced increasing homicide rates compared to the same period in the previous year.
+According to the Baja State Secretariat for Public Security, Tijuana and Rosarito continued to experience an increase in homicide rates from January to October 2015compared to the same period in the previous year.
 While most of these homicides appeared to be targeted criminal organization assassinations, turf battles between criminal groups have resulted in violent crime in areas frequented by U.S. citizens.
 Shooting incidents, in which innocent bystanders have been injured, have occurred during daylight hours.

 Baja California Sur: Cabo San Lucas and La Paz are major cities/travel destinations in the state of Southern Baja California – Exercise caution in the state capital of La Paz.
-According to the Department of Interior of Mexico, in 2013 Baja California Sur registered its highest homicide rate since 1997.
-Many of these homicides occurred in La Paz, where there has been an increase in organized crime-related violence.
+According to the Department of Interior of Mexico, Baja California Sur registered its highest homicide rate ever as of October 2015.
+Many of these homicides have occurred in La Paz, where there has been an increase in public acts of violence between rival criminal organizations.

 Campeche: No advisory is in effect.